Credit Island: Other names for Credit Island

 As seen on the 1838 map included on this page, Credit Island has been the official name of this island on government maps from the early years of Illinois statehood.
 However, as the island has changed hands and been developed and promoted as a site for entertainment through the years, other names have been attached to the island.

 Offerman's Island: 1868 - 1903

-John and Dorothea Offerman had four sons in about 1868 when they moved from a farm between Slopertown road and Harrison street northwest of Davenport, IA and bought the island and renamed it Offerman's Island.
+John and Dorothea Offerman had four sons in about 1868 when they moved from a farm between Slopertown Road and Harrison Street northwest of Davenport, IA and bought the island and renamed it Offerman's Island.

-In 1894 the county land ownership maps still showed John as the owner of Credit Island.
+In 1894, the county land ownership maps still showed John Offerman as the owner of Credit Island.